 UK Government Scraps Use of Barge Off English Coast to House Asylum Seekers

-The government has announced the termination of its controversial plan to house seekers on a barge off the English coast.
+The UK government has announced the termination of its controversial plan to house asylum seekers on a barge off the English coast.
 This decision comes after mounting pressure from human rights organizations, local communities, and political figures.
 The plan, initially proposed as a temporary solution to the country’s asylum housing crisis, has faced significant opposition since its inception.

 The proposal to use a barge to accommodate asylum seekers was unveiled by the Home Office in an effort to alleviate the strain on the UK’s asylum system.
 The barge, named Bibby Stockholm, was moored off the coast of Dorset and intended to house up to 500 asylum seekers temporarily while their claims were processed.
 The government argued that this measure would help manage the increasing number of asylum applications and reduce the burden on mainland accommodation facilities.